Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Is the Hall Sensor Built Into the Motor?

-A common question about the WM3400CW is whether the hall sensor is built into the motor.
-The answer is no—the hall sensor is not built into the motor itself.
-Instead, on the WM3400CW direct-drive motor system, the rotor position sensor (hall sensor) is mounted separately on the stator assembly.
+A common question I get about the WM3400CW is whether the hall sensor is integrated into the motor.
+The answer is no. The hall sensor is actually mounted separately on the stator assembly in the direct-drive motor system.

 Hall Sensor Location on the WM3400CW

-The hall sensor on the WM3400CW is located on the back stator assembly, which sits at the very back of the washer drum cavity.
-To locate it precisely: remove the back panel of your WM3400CW by unbolting it from the rear.
-Once the panel is off, look at the rear motor assembly.
-You’ll see the stator—a flat, disc-shaped metal component with copper wire windings.
-The hall sensor is a small black rectangular component approximately 1 inch long and 0.5 inches wide, mounted directly to this stator assembly with one or two screws.
+To locate the hall sensor, you’ll need to remove the back panel of your WM3400CW by unbolting it.
+Once the panel is off, look for the stator at the rear of the motor assembly.
+The stator is a flat, disc-shaped metal component with copper wire windings.
+The hall sensor is a small black rectangular component, around 1 inch long and 0.5 inches wide, mounted directly to this stator assembly with one or two screws.

-The hall sensor has a three-wire connector: one red wire (power), one black wire (ground), and one yellow or green wire (signal).
-The sensor detects magnetic field changes from the rotor magnets as the rotor spins.
-This information is sent to the control board, which uses it to time electrical pulses to the motor windings for proper rotation and speed control.
+The hall sensor features a three-wire connector: one red wire (power), one black wire (ground), and one yellow or green wire (signal).
+It detects magnetic field changes from the rotor magnets as the rotor spins, sending this information to the control board to manage motor rotation and speed control.

 Why Hall Sensor Failure Causes the LE Error

-When the hall sensor on the WM3400CW fails, it stops sending rotor position data to the control board.
-Without this information, the control board cannot determine if the rotor is actually moving.
-It interprets this lack of feedback as a locked rotor condition and triggers the LE error code.
-This is a safety mechanism—the board assumes the motor is stalled and shuts down operation to prevent damage.
+When the hall sensor fails, it stops relaying rotor position data to the control board.
+Without this feedback, the control board assumes the rotor is stuck and triggers the LE error code as a safety precaution.
+This mechanism is designed to prevent motor damage if it’s stalled.

 ⚠️ Safety Warning

-Before beginning any repair on the WM3400CW, unplug the washer from the electrical outlet.
-Do not attempt repairs with power connected.
-The motor in the WM3400CW operates at 240 volts, which is lethal.
-Even with the washer unplugged, internal capacitors can store dangerous charges.
-Wait at least 5 minutes after unplugging before touching internal components.
-If you’re uncomfortable working with electrical components, consult a professional technician.
+Before starting any repair on the WM3400CW, be sure to unplug the washer from the electrical outlet.
+Never attempt repairs with the power connected.
+The motor operates at 240 volts, which can be deadly.
+Even after unplugging, internal components may still hold dangerous charges.
+Wait at least 5 minutes before touching any internal parts.
+If working with electrical components makes you uneasy, it’s best to consult a professional technician.

 Testing the Hall Sensor with a Multimeter